 Providing development and competition opportunities for youth and junior age athletes is a key part of TriNL’s 2018-2021 Stretegic Plan.
 Hundreds of kids participate in Kids of Steel events across the province, and TriNL would like as many as possible to transition into Age Group and elite competitions such as the Canada Summer Games.

-Youth and Junior membership fees are set at $20 per year, and discounts are available if parents are also TriNL members.
+Youth and Junior membership fees (including the $6 Triathlon Canada fee) are set at $23 per year, and discounts are available if parents are also TriNL members.

 One of the main objectives of TriNL is the development of junior athletes to represent the province and compete in the Canada Summer Games (see below).

 Please contact us if you need more information regarding these age groups.

 Triathletes are designated in the “Youth” category if they are between the ages of 13 and 15.
 You will find some youth races as part of Kids of Steel events, and race organizers across the province are including Youth distance events with their adult events as well.
 Under the Events menu, check out the KOS events and the Cancer Fighter Triathlon in Corner Brook, Carbonear Try-a-Tri, and Paradise Try-a-Tri for suitable distance events for the Youth category.
 Youth born between January 1, 2001 and December 31, 2005 will be eligible to compete in the Canada Summer Games in 2021.
 See the section below for more information.
 There are maximum course distances mandated for youth age categories for safety and long term athlete development reasons: Age 12/13 – Swim up to 300 m, Bike up to 10 km, Run up to 3 km Age 14/15 – Swim up to 500 m, Bike up to 10 km, Run up to 4 km.